slaclab/PMPS-prototype-testing/README.md

 ## Test with date, name optional

 ### Intro (optional)
-Describe goal of specific test if necessary
+Describe goal of specific test or any variations in this test if necessary.

 ### Setup
-Non-beckhoff setup including measuring tools.
+Setup including measuring tools.

-#### Components in order, left to right
+#### PLC Components in order, left to right
 ordered list of beckhoff components

 ### Results
-Observed results
+Observed results, data

 ### Discussion
-Conclusion and notes.
+Analysis, conclusions, and notes.

 ```